ShierChan/Stepper/README.md

 # Stepper
 ------

-A macOS application to memorize words.
+A macOS application to memorize JLPT words.

 ### ScreenShot